Please read the Frequently Asked Questions below, then click either the “Register Now” or “Camper Portal” button to get started!

 Is this a Christian camp?

 Yes!
-Cale is a faith-based Christian camp.
-Campers will be involved in times of worship, devotions, and encouraged to develop in their faith.
+Camp Cale is a faith-based Christian camp.
+Throughout the week, campers will participate in worship, devotions, and be encouraged to grow in their faith.

 What are Track Times and what will my camper do?

-Track times are the daily activities that your camper will do with their cabin!
-These could include: archery, low ropes, rockwall, axe throwing, archery tag, sports, fishing, worship, etc. These activities will be assigned to the cabins and they will have two tracks per day!
+Track times are daily activities that your camper will enjoy with their cabin group!
+These may include archery, low ropes, high ropes, axe throwing, archery tag, sports, fishing, worship, and more.
+Each camper will participate in two track activities per day.

 What is Afternoon Activity Time and what will my camper do?

-This is the time where your camper can choose what activities they would like to participate in.
-The river will be open daily for swimming and kayaking, the snack shop will be open, the commons will be open (see commons tab above), and usually 1-2 other additional activities as well (see the track list above for potential options as well as one day only optional rifle track).
+During this time, your camper can choose which activities they want to join.
+The river will be open daily for swimming and kayaking, the snack shop will be available, and the commons area will be open (see the Commons button below).
+Typically, there will also be 1–2 additional activities to choose from—check the track list above for possible options.

 What if my camper has food allergies or other dietary needs?